dfkaye/where.js/README.md

 must be separated by the pipe | character.

-For example, `a`, `b`, and `c` are named as variables in the table, and used in the expectation - without having to be defined or var'd:
+For example, `a`, `b`, and `c` are named as variables in the table, and used in the expectation - without having to be declared explicitly with the `var` keyword.

     it('should pass with correct data and expectation', function () {
       where(function(){